The most beautiful stories of Andersen

 H.C.
 Andersen - The best fairy tales

-2The little mermaid
+4The little mermaid

 Far out in the ocean, where the water is as blue as the prettiest cornflower, and as clear as crystal, it is very, very deep; so deep, indeed, that no cable could fathom it: many church steeples, piled one upon another, would not reach from the ground beneath to the surface of the water above.
 There dwell the Sea King and his subjects.
 We must not imagine that there is nothing at the bottom of the sea but bare yellow sand.
-No, indeed; the most singular flowers and plants grow there; the leaves and stems of which are so pliant, that the slightest agitation of the water causes them to stir as ifRead the story → 5The fir tree
+No, indeed; the most singular flowers and plants grow there; the leaves and stems of which are so pliant, that the slightest agitation of the water causes them to stir as ifRead the story → 5Thumbelina

 6The little match-seller